 65″ QN65Q7F & QN657C 120Hz Smart LED TVs

-Samsung’s Q7 series features the entry level models of their current premium lineup of which Samsung refers to as QLED quantum dot 4K Ultra HD TV displays.
-Samsung claims this latest technology is an improve over last year’s quantum dot tech used in their former SUHD TVs.
+Samsung’s Q7 series features the entry-level models of their current premium lineup of which Samsung refers to as QLED quantum dot 4K Ultra HD TV displays.
+Samsung claims this latest technology is an improvement over last year’s quantum dot tech used in their former SUHD TVs.

 Samsung states that QLED technology provides a larger color depth range, better wide viewing angle performance and higher brightness levels.

 Furthermore, Samsung claims their new QLED TVs have a peak luminance range of 1500 to 2000 nits (brightness); however, I must point out that the Q7 models do not achieve this spec when viewing real (regular) TV content.
 With that said, the Q7’s still achieves good brightness levels, especially with HDR content.

 The Q7F is a flat panel model and is available in 55″ 65″ and 75″ screen sizes; while the Q7C is a curved panel option and is available in 55″ and 65″ versions.
 The Q7F and Q7C are virtually the same TV and contain the same features (with the exception of Auto Depth Enhancer on the Q7C) and do deliver the same performance as I discovered while doing a side-by-side hands-on evaluation.